Alpha-Fetoprotein (Amniotic Fluid)

 have had an ultrasound that showed the possibility of this defect.
 This test helps

-confirm whether the fetus does have a birth defect.
+confirm whether the baby does have a birth defect.

 What other tests might I have along with this test?